JAE-G23/Sentinel2-Roding-Water-Quality-ML/README.md

 ---

-## Background and Motivation
+## 💡Background and Motivation

 This project is inspired by my water quality mapping study of the River Roding conducted as part of the Environmental Mapping module under Dr. Alex Lipp, during which I mapped the London reach of the river through in-situ measurements of pH, electrical conductivity, and nitrate, alongside laboratory ICP-OES analysis of major ion and trace element concentrations at 15 sites.
 That fieldwork deepened my understanding of the controls on river chemistry, with anthropogenic land use emerging as one of the most significant drivers.

 For this AI4EO project, I explored how machine learning applied to Sentinel-2 satellite imagery could extend those findings beyond what fieldwork alone can reveal.
-Earth observation is particularly powerful for characterising land use and land cover change, and since the transition from suburban to urban and industrial landscapes strongly influences ionic load and nutrient concentrations in rivers, satellite catchment data is scientifically valuable.
-By combining my in-situ measurements as ground truth with machine learning on Sentinel-2 spectral features, this project aims to produce a comprehensive evaluation of how catchment land use drives river chemistry, and whether satellite-based methods can usefully predict water quality parameters in narrow urban rivers such as the Roding.
+Earth observation is particularly powerful for characterising land use and land cover change.
+Since the transition from suburban to urban and industrial landscapes strongly influences ionic load and nutrient concentrations in rivers, satellite catchment data is scientifically valuable.
+By combining my in-situ measurements with machine learning on Sentinel-2 spectral features, this project aims to produce a comprehensive evaluation of how catchment land use drives river chemistry, and whether satellite-based methods can usefully predict water quality parameters in narrow urban rivers such as the Roding.

 ---

-## Research Questions
+## 🧐Research Questions

 1. Can Sentinel-2-derived catchment characteristics predict electrical conductivity and sodium concentration along the River Roding?
 2. Which spectral and land-cover features contribute most strongly to prediction performance, as revealed by SHAP analysis?